 The course provides an introduction to the basics of managerial economics and marketing management with an emphasis on the areas of overlay between the two disciplines.
 Topics include demand, costs, pricing, market structure analysis, and competitive strategies.

-The course is designed for those who expect to read, interpret, and analyze financial statements.
-Emphasis is placed on the analysis and interpretation of financial information as a basis for managerial decision-making.
+Accounting and Finance for Managers is designed to review the accounting cycle, the uses and analysis of financial information, budget concepts, and capital investment analysis.
+Emphasis is placed on the analysis and interpretation of financial information as a basis for managerial decision-making and business planning.

 Plus the student has the option to complete either:

-The course addresses the challenge of global competition by analyzing management, marketing, financial, and production activities in foreign markets.
-Economic, cultural, legal, political, labor, market, and other environmental factors that have an impact on international business strategies are also examined.
+The course addresses the challenges of global competition by analyzing management, financial, and production activities in foreign markets.
+Economic, legal, political, labor, and environmental factors that have an impact on international business strategies are examined.
+The course introduces basic issues on international business theories, cultural and marketing differences, exchange rates, and societal differences impacting business in a foreign environment.

 The course presents an investigation of the recruitment, selection, maintenance, development, utilization, and accommodation of human resources by organizations.
 Topics include cultural development, human behavior and organizational effectiveness, legal issues involving human resources, and applying relevant Federal laws and acts to the personnel management process.